-Promote sustainable exports and phase out the fossil portfolio.
+Promote sustainable exports and phase out fossil transactions.

-With ECI, we are committed to the international climate goal of limiting global warming to 1.5 degrees.
-We do this in part by encouraging green transactions, excluding fossil transactions and entering into international partnerships and cooperation.
-We make progress on climate transparency through reports based on our Green Label and our fossil methodology.
+We are committed to the international climate goal of limiting global warming to 1.5 degrees.
+We do this among others by encouraging green transactions, excluding fossil transactions and engaging and cooperating with partners.
+We show our progress by reporting our green and fossil transactions on a yearly basis.

-- Relaxing acceptance criteria for small risky green transactions
+- Green risk fund: relaxation of acceptance criteria for small risky green transactions.

 Go to Green Coverage